Why You Should Share Your Expertise To Grow Your Consulting Business

 Putting in the rigorous effort toward creating valuable content that was focused on educating my audience all those years gave me the privilege of becoming a solid ‘visible authority’ globally.
 It didn’t happen overnight, though.
 It took a lot of discipline, hard work, a structured approach, and a laser-sharp focus.

-Don’t settle for the short-term vanity.
+"Don’t settle for short-term content vanity.
 It’s the people who stick with it the longest, that reap the largest rewards (Nicolas Cole)

 People often ask me: ‘Why the heck are you openly sharing all your expertise and learnings?
 Aren’t you afraid that, by sharing your ‘secrets’, your clients won’t need you anymore?